sameer-goel/aws-machine-learning/10_QnA.md

 ### Scaling
 In scaling (also called min-max scaling), you transform the data such that the features are within a specific range e.g. [0, 1].
 <img src="https://i.imgur.com/tpEqnnB.png" height="300" />

+### PCA and t-SNE Automatic feature extraction
+PCA is for linear models
+t-SNE for non-linear models

 # QnA